scipy-conference/scipy_proceedings/papers/patrick_pedersen/patrick_pedersen.rst

 .. [#] See http://www.pytables.org/

-In addition to these requirements, ``magni`` has a number of optional dependencies but none of these are relevant to the usage of ``magni.utils.validation``.
+It should be noted that the requirements other than Python and NumPy are due to ``magni`` rather than ``magni.utils.validation``.
+In addition to the above requirements, ``magni`` has a number of optional dependencies but none of these are relevant to the usage of ``magni.utils.validation``.

 Quality Assurance